What Happens at a Social Security Disability Hearing?

 If you prefer to have an in-person hearing, you'll need to show up at the time and location given on your notice of hearing.
 For most in-person hearings, the judge will be in the room with you as well, but sometimes the ALJ will appear over videoconference.
 (Having the judge appear remotely is more common if your hearing is held at an SSA field office.)
 The hearing process is the same regardless of whether one or more people are appearing remotely.

-Who Will Be At My Hearing?
+Who Will Be at My Disability Hearing?

 Disability hearings are closed to the public, so the few people at your hearing will include you, your representative (if you have one), the ALJ, and the hearing room monitor.
 The role of the hearing room monitor is to make sure the hearing is recorded properly and to fix any technical difficulties that might arise.